jduck/android-cluster-toolkit/README.md

 #### scan.rb

 The scan.rb script exists to make adding new devices easier.
 Once you obtain a new device, plug it in and run the scan.rb script.
 If it finds any devices that are not in devices-orig.rb it will output suitable Hash entries for them.
 Add these entries to devices-orig.rb to make these devices accessible to the multi-device scripts.
-Make sure  to set a unique name for the device (perhaps the model number or slang name, ie. GT-I9505 or SGS4).
+Make sure to set a unique name for the device (perhaps the model number or slang name, ie. GT-I9505 or sgs4).
+Re-run reconfig.rb to activate the changes.

 #### reconfig.rb